Our service now covers areas all across Canada

-If you’ve attempted this project before, it’s likely that you know dark colours can easily seep through light colours.
-It may not be noticeable when you’re painting, but once the wall dries you might recognize a bleed through.
+If you’ve attempted this project before, you're likely aware that dark colours can easily seep through when trying to paint over them with light colours.
+It may not be noticeable when you’re painting, but once the wall dries you could see a bleed through.
 This is why preparing the surface is of the utmost importance.
 Specifically, you’ll need to pick up a primer with stain-blocking capabilities.

 After picking up your primer as well as paint, clean the area by sweeping away any dust or debris in the corners of the room as well as around the floors.
-If walls have been stained or appear soiled in any way, it is crucial that you clean them before applying a new coat of primer or paint.
-If you are washing them, make sure they dry completely before moving onto the next step.
+If walls have been stained or appear soiled in any way, it's crucial to clean them before applying a new coat of primer or paint.
+If you're washing them, make sure they dry completely before moving onto the next step.

-Before opening the cans of primer and paint, move all of your furniture into the centre or outside of the room.
-Cover the floor with clothes or rags to avoid drips finding their way onto other surfaces.
-Also, don’t forget to remove anything protruding or stuck on, including nails, hooks or outlet covers.
+Next and before opening the cans of primer and paint, move all of your furniture into the center or outside of the room.
+Cover the floor with clothes, rags, or a drop cloth to avoid drips finding their way onto other surfaces.
+Also, don’t forget to remove anything protruding or stuck on, including nails, hooks, or outlet covers.

 Looking for a pro painter to cover dark colours in your home?

-Now, depending on the conditions of your walls, you may need to begin by removing traces of old paint, particularly anything that is peeling or flaking.
+Now, depending on the conditions of your walls, you may need to begin by removing traces of old paint, particularly anything that's peeling or flaking.
 This will need to be done carefully with a paint scraper.
-Also, look for rough patches on the wall, and using a fine-grit sandpaper. smooth them down.
+Also, look for rough patches on the wall, and using fine-grit sandpaper, smooth them down.
 If you find dents in the walls, including nail holes, fill them in with spackling.

-Remember, if you are completing any of these jobs, the walls will need to be washed after as well.
-This is because sandpaper will leave small traces of dust and grit behind, easily compromising the quality of your new coat of paint.
+Remember, if you're completing any of these jobs, the walls should be washed once again.
+This is because sandpaper will leave small traces of dust and grit behind, easily compromising the quality of your new coats of primer and paint.

-Keep a damp cloth on hand and wipe away any excess.
-Make sure to do all gaps before picking up that paint brush.
+Keep a damp cloth and a bowl of water close by and wipe away any excess.
+Make sure to do all gaps before picking up that paintbrush.
 Also, allow the caulk to dry completely before moving on.
 Worth mentioning is that in some cases it won't be necessary to complete this step, but it will offer your walls a well-rounded finish!

-We are recommending that you use a little bit of the new paint to lightly tint your primer.
+We recommend using a little bit of the new paint to lightly tint your primer.
 This will offer you better coverage over the dark paint beneath.
 Pour some of the primer into a paint tray and using a tapered brush, start with the perimeter of the wall you're covering.
 The brush should be used for areas of the wall that are awkward to reach or that you can’t go over with a roller.

 RenoQuotes.com will put you in contact with 3 reliable contractors for your painting project.
 Fill in the form on our homepage (it only takes a few minutes), and you will receive quotes from trusted professionals.